Tips for each level in New World Fishing

 • If you're looking for quickly improve your fishing skills in New World, you must use bait.

-• Efficiency gains depend on depth which you fish, but I've noticed that the use of a bait was much more effective to catch a fish - this is the stage after you cast your fishing line and wait for a bite.
+• Efficiency gains depend on depth which you fish, but I have noticed that the use of bait was significantly more effective to catch a fish – this is the stage that follows casting your line and waiting for a bite.

-• If we consider thatit takes an average of 20 seconds to reel in a fish or an object, and 5 extra seconds to complete the animation fishing and restart the linethe use of a bait is 15 to 43 % more efficient.
+• If we consider thatit takes an average of 20 seconds to reel in a fish or an object, and 5 more seconds to complete the animation fishing and restart the line, the use of bait is 15 to 43 % more efficient.

 Why such a discrepancy?
 Well…